-The depreciation charge for the period under review was charged on a straight-line basis over the useful life of the asset.
+The depreciation was charged for the mid-year 2021 on a straight-line basis with annual depreciation multiplied by 1⁄2.
 It is the policy of Ekiti State Government to charge full depreciation on the asset in the year of acquisition.
-It covered the period of twelve (12) months (January-December 2020).
+The Mid-year depreciation covered the period of six months (January-June 2021).
 Land and Buildings are treated by the State as separable assets and accounted for separately.
 Land normally has an unlimited useful life and therefore is not depreciated.
 Other Properties Plants and Equipment were depreciated using the following rates:

 Land and Building 5%

 Infrastructure 5%

 Plant and Machinery 10%

 Transportation Equipment 20%

-REPORT OF THE ACCOUNTANT-GENERAL OF EKITI STATE FOR THE YEAR ENDED 31 ST DECEMBER, 2020
+REPORT OF THE ACCOUNTANT-GENERAL OF EKITI STATE FOR THE MID-YEAR ENDED 30 TH JUNE, 2021